JuliaHEP/UnROOT.jl/README.md

 Reading of raw basket data is already working for uncompressed and Zlib-compressed files.
-The raw data consists of two vectors: the bytes and the offsets, which can be reinterpreted using a custom type.
+The raw data consists of two vectors: the bytes and the offsets and are available using the `UnROOT.array(f::ROOTFile, path; raw=true)` method.
+This data can be reinterpreted using a custom type with the method `UnROOT.splitup(data, offsets, T::Type; skipbytes=0)`.

 Everything is in a very early alpha stage, as mentioned above.